gvwilson/sensibleadventures/bookster/bookster.md

-There was an even shorter shortcut to the pasture, one that involved scrambling up a near-vertical rock face near the pit where the villagers dumped the gleanings from their toilets.
+There was an even shorter shortcut to the pasture, one that involved scrambling up a near-vertical rock face near the pit where the villagers dumped the gleanings from their outhouses.
 Once at the top, the bosun reached down, grabbed Erileine's wrist, and pulled her up like a sack of yams.
 He tapped his finger to his lips, then slipped into the trees.
 Erileine followed helplessly.